JhonEgbret/Geopolis/Nekocious Neko.md

 - Stay at the music shop of [[Semperho]] --> First heist
 - First encounter with the Interstellar Government as enemies --> Officer by the name of "[[Waton]]"
 - Defeat --> First classified as a Space Pirate (Bounty of $400, at 13)
-- They make their last stop at the dying planet of [[Janzal]] --> Encounter with up-and-coming space pirate group "Kinrin", and their leaders, Ghost-Lady Flory and Canis Eyes Mathias. --> NEKOUTA makes its first alliance before its disbanding.
+- They make their last stop at the dying planet of [[Janzal]] --> Encounter with up-and-coming space group "Kinrin", and their leaders, Ghost-Lady Flory and Canis Eyes Mathias. --> NEKOUTA makes its first alliance before its disbanding.
 - Separation from Ony --> Training at the moon of [[Satellaria]] by herself, learning magic for the first time.
 ## 2 YEARS SKIP - TLDR
 - Halrebar poisoning itself -> Hate against Aeluningen at an all time high
 - Nekocious develops the [[Cattarsis]] Techniques
-- Spells learned: Caruda (Tail Rankyaku), Shendaw (Gamble-Type, Body Control), Gundajus (Dark Energy Release), Semaluh (Hiss, Paralyze), Kanopis (Gamble-Type, Flower-Type), Gennai (Last Resort Spell, Incredibly Dangerous, Cuts own tail off with claws and with cursed pain summons Black Magic spell ***Sanai**,* with 50% chance of making either the opponent or user bleed from every orifice in an incurable and painful mess until ***Soul Death***)
+- Spells learned: Caruda (Tail Rankyaku), Shendaw (Gamble-Type, Body Control), Gundajus (Dark Energy Release), Semaluh (Hiss, Paralyze), Kanopis (Gamble-Type, Flower-Type), Gennai (Last Resort Spell, Incredibly dangerous, Cuts own tail off with claws and with cursed pain summons Black Magic spell ***Sanai**,* with 50% chance of making either the opponent or user bleed from every orifice in an incurable and painful mess until ***Soul Death***)
 ## 1748
 - Small Spaceship (Model TI-10 Class-C) obtained from dumb tourist
 - Exit from Satellaria after extensive training --> Travel to Ony, who now has a job in [[Asyo]]
 - Break from cubicle -> Escape together -> Reforming of their friendship -> They return to the Onylicious
-- Nekocious is reported to be back  - No one cares
+- Nekocious is reported to be back  - No one really cares
 - Nekocious meets her twin - Nagoshi Catto -> Researcher at [[Limpex]]
 - Nagoshi notices NEKOUTA scouting out the place, reports her to the authorities -> Her bounty is increased to $650
 - Lana Retrodus is saved from Limpex's unethical scientific experiments by Ony -> She is escorted to the [[Interstellar Government A5 Space Station]] for reeducation and to be recognized as an official citizen.
-- NEKOCIOUS BIRTHDAY BASH --> Heist at the Fortress of [[Fudaheim]] in Arfrag
+- NEKOCIOUS BIRTHDAY BASH --> Heist at the Fortress of [[Fudaheim]] in [[Arfrag]]
 - Birthday party at the Lost Moon of [[Cartakali]] --> Sudden re-encounter with Tokillius, he is... proud. -> He lets them go
 - Stop at the station of [[XLI]] -> Crisis of faith -> They continue.
 - Stop at the music studio in [[Pirnoli]] -> First recording sessions, "just for fun".